momegas/loggerbros/README.md

-# Logger buddy
+# Logger bros

-A simple logger for fastapi.
+A simple logger for fastapi with integrations for many logging tools like loki and logstash.

 ## Features